Scuba Diving Tips

 Question 12 - PADI Open Water Knowledge Review 5 Answers

-This helps you to determine where north is underwater and how to read the other information from the compass.
+The point of the needle helps you to determine where north is underwater and how to read the other information from the compass.
 Not only does a compass help you navigate, but it also helps in feeling more comfortable during a dive have a sense of direction.

 Underwater navigation compass PADI Open Water Diver Manual Answers Chapter 5